Wall Street Pummels 17 Education & Technology Group Inc. (YQ) After Recent Earnings Report

 Sponsored

-The average price from analysts is $10.37.
-YQ currently public float of 59.28M and currently shorts hold a 1.99% ratio of that float.
-Today, the average trading volume of YQ was 2.45M shares.
+The average price from analysts is $10.37, which is $6.94 above the current price.
+YQ currently public float of 21.30M and currently shorts hold a 5.55% ratio of that float.
+Today, the average trading volume of YQ was 2.30M shares.

 YQ’s Market Performance